reiver/go-ascii/README.md

 # go-ascii

-A library that provides tools for working with ASCII characters, for the Go programming language.
+Package **ascii** provides tools for working with ASCII characters, for the Go programming language.

 ## Documention